Gadg8eer/OTTD-Future-RV-Set/readme.txt

 			-Cosmopolitan Railways "CargoVac" V4c (2050)-

 3f.
 Hovermobiles
 		A conversion of the "Hover Vehicles" GRF by Hazzard and their graphical bases to use standardized roadtype tables, they have sprites (and modified names) from that set.
-The sprites are derived from Zephyris'
+The sprites are derived from Zephyris' "eGRVTS" GRF.

 			-Chryslus Metroliner '78 HoverBus (2078)-
 			-BnL HAUL-E Flatbed Hover Truck (2080)-